braincrafted/symfony2cs-bundle/README.md

 Usage
 -----

-When you add the script handler to the `post-install-cmd` and `post-update-cmd` sections of your `composer.json` the bundle will install or update the coding standard whenever you run `composer install` and `composer update`.
+If you add the script handler to the `post-install-cmd` and `post-update-cmd` sections of your `composer.json` the bundle will install or update the coding standard everytime you run `composer install` or `composer update`.

-You can now use the Symfony2 coding standard when you run PHP_CodeSniffer:
+You can use the Symfony2 coding standard when you run PHP_CodeSniffer:

     ./bin/phpcs --standard=Symfony2 ./src/